UNFmontreal/Dcm2Bids/CODE_OF_CONDUCT.md

 # Code of Conduct

-Each of us as a member of the dcm2bids community we ensure that every contributer enjoy their time contributing and helping people.
-Accordingly, everyone who participates in the development in any way possible is expected to show respect, courtesy to other community members including end-users who are seeking help on neurostars.
+Each of us as a member of the dcm2bids community we ensure that every contributors enjoy their time contributing and helping people.
+Accordingly,

+everyone who participates in the development in any way possible is expected to show respect, courtesy to other community members including end-users who are seeking help on [Neurostars](https://neurostars.org/) or on [GitHub](https://github.com/UNFmontreal/Dcm2Bids/issues).

 We also encourage everybody regardless of age, gender identity, level of experience, nativa langage, race or religion to be involved in the project.